mikezigberman/sw_dbs/README.md

 - Relational schema (:construction: in process)
 - Create script (:construction: in process)
 - Insert script (:construction: in process)
-- Queries (:construction: in process)
+- Queries ✅
-- Categories covered by queries (:construction: in process)
+- Categories covered by queries ✅
     - Category
     - Description
     - Covered by